-A person suffering from opioid addiction or heroin addiction has options in considering what treatment plan to choose to fight their addiction.
-While there is an opioid and heroin epidemic and communities, legislatures, and medical communities are working hard to find ways to help those struggling.
+A person suffering from opioid addiction or heroin addiction has options in considering what treatment approach to choose to fight their substance use disorder.
+While there is an heroin and opioid epidemic and communities, legislatures, and medical communities are working hard to find ways to help those struggling.
 There are essentially two treatment plans available that are proven to be effective.
-An addict may choose an abstinence based treatment plan, or a treatment plan referred to as Medication Assisted Treatment (or M.A.T.)
-Abstinence Based Treatment vs. Medication Assisted Treatment…let’s delve a little further into each of these treatment plans.
-Abstinence Based Treatment
+An addict may choose an abstinence based treatment plan, or a treatment service referred to as Medication Assisted Treatment (or M.A.T.)
+Abstinence Based Treatment vs. Medication Assisted Treatment.
+Here is more information on each of these treatment plans.

 Therefore, those who go without medicine usually enroll in support environments such as Alcoholics Anonymous and/or Narcotics Anonymous.
-There is a 12 step program to conquering the addiction and there are many who have found this treatment to be effective and successful.
-Counselors are typically not doctors, but are former addicts who have successfully completed these programs and are now living sober, full lives.
+There is a 12 step program to conquering the drug abuse and there are many who have found this treatment to be effective and successful.
+Counselors are typically not doctors, but are former addicts who have successfully completed these substance abuse treatment programs and are now living sober, full lives.

 For many opioid and heroin addicts, the withdrawal symptoms and cravings are more than they can tolerate.
 Methadone, Buprenorphine, and Vivitrol are common medications administered to the opioid or heroin addicted patient.